aaronwwsuedu/cdk-demo/aurora-pg-rds/README.md

  get the IP of the jump service: aws ec2 describe-instances --filters Name=tag:aws:autoscaling:groupName,Values=TheAsgName --query 'Reservations[].Instances[].PublicIpAddress' (this will be provided by the Cdk output) get the private key save to your local disk:

- connect to the jump server: ssh -i <identityfile> ec2-user@<admin ip>
+ connect to the jump server using AWS console

- from the jump server, get credentials:
+ get credentials from AWS secrets manager:

  connect to pgsql:
+ from the client: psql -h <rds name> -U postgres mydata

 The `cdk.json` file tells the CDK Toolkit how to execute your app.